donggyushin/DGAsyncPublisher/README.md

 # DGAsyncPublisher
-Let developers can use asyncMap in Combine Publisher.
+Let developers can use thread-safe asyncMap in Combine Publisher.

 ## Installation